Databases by Title: A

 A science and technology encyclopedia containing articles written by the leading figures in their fields, including 30 Nobel Prize winners, and edited and illustrated with the non-specialist in mind.
 Find late breaking news, biographies of famous scientists, and much more including thousands of illustrations.
 Allows four simultaneous users.

 This ProQuest database brings together global scholarly journals with other key resources for access to reliable information in this continuously evolving area of study.
 Quickly locate precise results from sources ranging from current news to professional and academic journal articles covering the trends and history influencing important accounting, tax, banking, and financial issues of the day.

-A digital collection of nearly 2,800 full-text high-quality books in the humanities, recommended and reviewed by scholars.
+A digital collection of more than 5,400 full-text high-quality books in the humanities, recommended and reviewed by scholars.

 The ACM DL is a vast collection of citations and full text from ACM (Association for Computing Machinery)journal and newsletter articles and conference proceedings.
 It provides bibliographic information, abstracts, reviews and full text articles on computer science and information technology.
 This includes an archive from the 1950's forward (where available).

 The ADA Nutrition Care Manual (NCM) is a publication of the American Dietetic Association.
 It contains research-based nutrition information and clinical tools available to dietitians, dietetic technicians, and other health care professionals.
 The online manual features information about risk screening, diseases, nutrition care, conversion calculators, a formulary, materials for client education, and a link for resources.

 The ADA Pediatric Nutrition Care Manual is a publication of the American Dietetic Association.
 It contains research-based nutrition information and clinical tools available to dietitians, dietetic technicians, and other health care professionals.
 The online manual features information about risk screening, diseases, nutrition care, conversion calculators, a formulary, materials for client education, and links to other resources.